 Now, on the other hand, it can also happen that the clearest image in the case is the constitution!
-The “chief complaint” may be lacking in information–no sensation, no concomitants, no modalities, too far-gone, complex and confusing…but you see a clear Arsenicum in the patient’s nature–his fussiness, anxiety, his critical, judgemental, negative, argumentative demeanor and it’s the most striking, most characteristic thing in the case!
+The “chief complaint” may be lacking in information–no sensation, no concomitants, no modalities, too far-gone, complex and confusing…but you see a clear Arsenicum in the patient’s nature–his fussiness, anxiety, his critical, judgmental, negative, argumentative demeanor and it’s the most striking, most characteristic thing in the case!
 Then I would give Arsenicum!

 I’ve read both that remedies only work on specific symptoms and also that they work on people, raising their entire energy vibration and therefore addressing all their health issues.

-I hope I’ve explained how it can be both, depending on what’s compelling in the case.
+I hope I’ve explained how it can be both, depending on what’s most compelling in the case.
 I know that this is one of the biggest disputes in homeopathy!

 Don’t Go Higher Than 21C?